 Ideally, students should aim for at least 5 days of practice each week.
 Piano practice must become a habit, like brushing your teeth or cleaning your room.
 You wouldn’t neglect brushing your teeth daily, then vigorously clean them the day before seeing your dentist, and expect no cavities!

 Similarly. shorter daily practice sessions are better than cramming one or two long sessions per week.
 In fact, I encourage students to practice right after piano lessons in order to retain new knowledge.

-Students are also expected to purchase a metronome (some digitals have built-in metronomes already; in which case you can certainly use that!) or download an app with the metronome.
+Students are also expected to purchase a metronome (some digitals have built-in metronomes already; in which case you can certainly use that!) or download an app with a digital metronome.

-Students may purchase books and materials at music stores such as Long and McQuade or Remenyi Music, or if you prefer, you may purchase them from my studio.
+Students may purchase books and materials at music stores such as Long and McQuade, Remenyi Music, St. John’s Music, online (Amazon is popular), or if you prefer, you may purchase them from my studio.